 How to Modify List in R

-To modify a list in R, reassign the value to a specific index of the list.
+To modify a list in R, reassign the value to a specific list index.

 election <- list("Trump", "Biden", c(3, 11, 20), TRUE)